 In the evening we have arranged a private cruise to one of the most beautiful fjords in the world, Hjorundfjorden, departing from the hotel’s private jetty.
 Surrounded by majestic mountains, cruise along the fjord enjoying some of Norway’s most wonderful scenery.
-Disembark in Oye and walk up to the historic and lovely Hotel Union.
-After learning about the history indulge in a delicious dinner.
+We will be stopping at a local resturant for dinner by the water. .
 Then return to the hotel again by boat in the late evening.
 As it is midsummer it doesn’t get dark.
 Mileage: own

 Drive a circular tour north to the Atlantic Road.
 Head up to Molde and then to the coast where the 8km-long Atlantic Road zig-zags across low bridges that jut out over the sea, linking the islands and skerries.
 The Hustadvika is an infamous stretch of ocean and when in storm it is truly dramatic.
 In calmer weather you might spot whales and seals.
 Return to the hotel for dinner.

 Mileage: about 130

 Drive along the coast to Andalsnes, a quaint little town on a lake.
 Drive up the famous Trollstigen – an awesome road with hairpin bends, a 1:12 gradient and practically one lane all the way.
 Continue onto Geiranger and down the Eagle’s Highway into the valley.
 The hotel overlooks the Geirangerfjord, one of the most beautiful and photographed parts of Norway.
 There is also a small vintage car museum and the acclaimed Norwegian Fjord Centre to visit.
 Stay for two nights in a beautiful hotel just above the town and overlooking the area, with a spa and pool.
 An extensive buffet dinner is included on both nights.
 Mileage: 127

 Spend the day relaxing.
 There are some fabulous walks in the area, or take a boat trip down Geirangerfjord to Hellesylt to see the fjords from a different angle.
 The fjord is reputed for its magnificent waterfalls, such as Friaren, Desyvsostre and Brudesloret.
 The area is also famous for the many mountain farms, clinging to the mountain hills along the fjord.
 This beautiful place also offers some of the world’s most famous viewpoints; Ornesvingene, Flydalsjuvet and Dalssnibba.
 Mileage: 0